zweyannaingeric/developer-testing/README.md

-Create a real estate property search feature using Next.js, MySQL, and GraphQL.
-Provide a Docker Compose configuration for Next.js and instructions to generate fake data.
+Please fork this repository and develop a real estate property search feature using Next.js, MySQL, and GraphQL in your own repository.
+Include a Docker Compose configuration for Next.js and instructions to generate fake data.
+This test aims to assess your critical thinking and technical skills, so a complete git log showing all work done is important.

 **User Story:**